 Meals and Lodging

-AFS has lodging and dining facilities available on Fort Wainwright and in Galena.
+AFS has lodging and dining facilities available on Fort Wainwright, Galena, and Fort Yukon.
 DOF operates a dining hall in McGrath.

 Personnel filling fire Resource Orders are subsisted and sign for meals and lodging using an assigned charge code.

-Personnel without fire resource orders using reimbursable agreements for meals or lodging must ensure that their agency has a reimbursable agreement and accompanying charge code in place prior to arrival.
+Personnel without fire resource orders that would like meals and/or lodging to be provided must ensure that their agency has established a reimbursable agreement and the accompanying charge code is in place prior to arrival.

 Personnel intending to use a credit card for lodging expenses must confirm prior to arrival that their credit card will be accepted at the facility.
-Credit cards may be accepted for lodging at the AFS barracks on Fort Wainwright and Galena; Credit cards are not accepted at AFS facilities for meals.
+Credit cards may be accepted for lodging at the AFS barracks on Fort Wainwright and Galena.
+Credit cards are not accepted at AFS facilities for meals.

 Personnel on resource orders will be given priority for lodging.
 Lodging for agency personnel not on a Resource Order is available on a case-by-case basis.